126 Fencing Club the best place in london to start fencing

 All kit must conform to the British Fencing regulations (see www.britishfencing.com).
 In the under 17 event (and Under 14 event after BYCs of that season) size 5 weapons will be allowed to be used so 350N breeches and 800 Newton plastrons are required.
 Weapons may be tested at the event from the first round for weight and travel; however due to the use of communal weapons by a large number of the entries, cards will not be issued for failed weapons (in this regard).
 All fencers should ensure that the equipment they are wearing fits correctly, with suitable overlap, especially between jackets & breeches.
 Referees will be specifically requested to ensure this is the case.
 Fencers in Girls events are required to wear chest-protectors.

 Medals will be awarded to the top 4 in each individual event for the initial competitions of the series.
 The Final Event will award prizes to all the 8 qualified fencers consisting of medals/plaques & fencing equipment vouchers.
+There will also be a trophy awarded to the Grand Final winners which will be returned and presented annually.

 The series runs mainly on the entry fees received from fencers attending the events, with assistance from sponsors and other kind contributors/donors to the series.
 These funds pay for the running of the events including venue costs, referees, other staff (armourers, DT etc), hire chanrges for kit, van hire and every other imaginable cost In addition their is a prize fund for the Grand Final to pay for equipment vouchers, which in past years has been well over 3.5K, which we aim to continue for the 2016-17 season and beyond.
 Funds that are excess to the running of the events will go towards the time and expence of running th events by the competition organisers.